betterscientificsoftware/swe-cse-bof/2021-11-sc21-bof/bof-notes.md

+---
-# Breakout Discussion Summaries
+title: Breakout Discussion Summaries
+excerpt: "SC21 BoF: Software Engineering and Reuse in Modeling, Simulation, and Data Analytics for Science and Engineering"
+---

 The organizers prepared a number of topics for possible discussion in breakout groups, based on the lightning talks and other current topics.
-In the end, we ended up with four discussion groups.
+Ultimately, we ended up with four discussion groups.

 ## Computational Science Ecosystems